oracle/python-oracledb/doc/src/api_manual/connect_params.rst

 .. autoproperty:: ConnectParams.program

-    This is an arbitrary value set by the user in the :meth:`oracledb.ConnectParams()` method or the :attr:`defaults.program`
+    This is an arbitrary value set by the user in the :meth:`oracledb.ConnectParams()` method or the
-    attribute which is the default value.
+    :attr:`oracledb.defaults.program <Defaults.program>` attribute which is the
+    default value.
 This is the value shown in the PROGRAM column of the V$SESSION view.

     This attribute is supported in python-oracledb Thin mode.